syncfusion-content/javascript-docs/js/Chart/Annotations.md

 ## Annotation alignments

-When the coordinateUnit is set to pixels or points, you can align the annotation relative to the coordinates using **horizontalAlignment** and **verticalAlignment** options.
+When the coordinateUnit is set to pixels or points, you can align the annotation relative to the coordinates by using the **horizontalAlignment** and **verticalAlignment** options.

 {% highlight js %}